-Moreover, such bad faith registration is further supported by the way the Disputed Domain Name was used as it is stated in the factor (6) above: when internet users were attracted to and clicked the Disputed Domain Name due to the confusingly similarity between the said domain name and the Complainant's trademarks, they would be immediately led to the misleading website discussed above.
-The fact that such website has been unauthorized using the Complainant's trademarks and copying the Complainant's history and introduction to promote itself, would probably mislead consumers to believe that they were visiting the website of an affiliate of the Complainant, or the Complainant itself.
+Moreover, it can also be inferred from the issue (4) that when internet users were attracted to and clicked the Disputed Domain Name due to the confusing similarity between the said domain name and the Complainant's trademarks, they would immediately enter to the misleading website as discussed above.
+The fact that such website has been using a logo that is almost identical to the Complainant's trademark/logo to promote itself, would probably mislead consumers to believe that they were visiting an associated website of the Complainant, or the Complainant itself.
 Thus, the Panel concludes that the Disputed Domain Name has been used in bad faith as well.

-In conclusion, the Panel finds that the Complainant has satisfied the Paragraph 4(a)(iii).
+In conclusion, the Panel finds that the Complainant has satisfied the Paragrpah 4(a)(iii).